Request for applications:

-Advanced PhD students, post-docs, or Assistant Professors at US institutions.
+Eligibility: Advanced PhD students, post-docs, or Assistant Professors affiliated with a US institution, or proposing to conduct research at a US-based institution.
+There is no restriction on nationality.
 The applicant should propose a research program within the broad scope of the research network’s interests and have an outstanding track record of accomplishments.
 Applications from underrepresented populations in biomedical, behavioral and social sciences research are strongly encouraged.

-We expect to award 2 – 4 fellowships with budgets of $3,000 – $6,000 each in 2020.
+Details on the fellowship: We expect to award 1 – 3 fellowships with budgets of $3,000 – $6,000 each in 2021.
 The award can be used to support a short-term residency at an awardee-selected institution, to develop a new mentorship/collaborative relationship, or for secondary data analysis, new skill acquisition, manuscript writing, or professional development/planning.

-Fellowships will be paid directly to the awardees.
+Fellowships will be paid directly to the awardees and cannot be issued to institutions (note that fellowships may therefore be considered taxable income).
 Awardees are expected to complete their experience and use the funds within 12 months of the award, and will submit a report of their activities within three months of completion.
-Awardees will also be invited to participate in subsequent Research Network meetings and activities.
+Awardees will also be invited to participate in subsequent Research network meetings and activities.

-Resulting publications, presentations or material disclosed to the public domain should be shared with the R24 PIs for posting on the Network website and should include the following statement: “Supported by the Bruce McEwen Career Development Fellowship and the Animal Models for the Social Dimensions of Health and Aging Research Network (NIH/NIA R24 AG065172)”.
+Acknowledgments: Resulting publications, presentations or material disclosed to the public domain should be shared with the R24 PIs for posting on the Network website and should include the following statement: “Supported by the Bruce McEwen Career Development Fellowship and the Animal Models for the Social Dimensions of Health and Aging: a Research Network (NIH/NIA R24 AG065172)”.